 - Zero judgment – The first time may be a complete failure.
 But we must not let it overrule our commitment to daily practice.
 The mind may wander, get distracted, or get disappointed by the underachievements, but our goal is to prevent this frustration and look beyond the temporary obstacles.

 “Meditation means dissolving the invisible walls that unawareness has built” – Sadhguru.

 1. Guiding light gratitude meditation

 Guiding light is an online blog that focuses on meditation training and awareness.
-The guided gratitude meditation script that they follow is based on one of the retreats of the famous meditation mentors, Mr. Deepak Chopra.
+The guided gratitude meditation script that they follow is based on one of the retreats of famous meditation mentors.
 The gratitude meditation gently guides the follower through a serene path of inner peace and wisdom.